chewaccajedi/privacy/README.md

 If you wish to contribute with this project, kindly contact the administration, but be prepared to act in complete anonymity.
-You will never meet, see, speak or know the name of any of us, and we won't expect to know yours.
+You will never meet, see, speak or know the real name of any of us, and we won't expect to know yours either.